 He has lectured at parishes, colleges, and seminaries across the U.S. and in Europe on Church and military history, lives of saints, and the dangers of modern communication technology.
 His writings have appeared in many Catholic and secular journals, including Chronicles,Catholic Answers Magazine, Crisis, and The Wanderer.

 Chris joined Catholic Answers as Director of Development in August 2012.
+Chris is the President of Catholic Answers.
 He and his wife, Jacqueline, have four sons.